ppaanngggg/finviz-proxy/README.md

 Unoffical APT for Finviz screener application.
 Finviz has a great screener application.

-You can use these APIs to finish:
-1. get all sorters, signals and filters for screener.
-2. fetch symbols according to your parameters.

 ## Usage

 1. simple run the `main.go` file, it will default listen on port 8000.